 Being a naturalist, I always include information on the local geology, ecology, and natural history.
 I find it enriches the experience and allows new ways of interacting with the natural world beyond its astounding beauty.

-This is Jack Greene for Bridgerland Audubon Society, and I am totally Wild about Utah!
+Jack Greene for Bridgerland Audubon Society, and I’m wild about the natural healing Wild Utah affords!

 Text: Jack Greene, Bridgerland Audubon, https://bridgerlandaudubon.org/

 Additional Reading: Lyle W Bingham, Webmaster, and Jack Greene, Author, Bridgerland Audubon, https://bridgerlandaudubon.org/

 America Outdoors with Baratunde Thurston, https://www.pbs.org/show/america-outdoors-baratunde-thurston/